-2.1 Uses.
-The Premises shall be used only for any legal uses, as approved by the City of Las Vegas and State of Nevada.

-2.2 Limitation on Uses.
-Tenant shall not use or occupy the Premises, or permit the use or occupancy of the Premises, in any manner or for any purpose which: (a) would violate any State of City law or regulation of any governmental authority, or the provisions of any applicable governmental permit or recorded document; (b) would adversely affect or render more expensive any fire or other insurance maintained by Landlord for the Building or any of its contents; (c) might impair or interfere with any of the services and systems of the Building, including without limitation, the Building's electrical, mechanical, fire and life safety, structural, plumbing, heating, ventilation and air conditioning systems (collectively, the "Building Systems") or the janitorial, security and building maintenance services (collectively, the "Service Facilities"); (d) would injure or annoy, or obstruct or interfere with the rights of other tenants or occupants of the Building or impair the appearance of the Building or be prejudicial to the business or reputation of Landlord or the Premises; or (e) is not compatible with the existing use of the Building structure or beyond the Premises shall be installed, maintained and used by Tenant so as to eliminate such vibration or noise.
-Tenant shall reimburse Landlord for any cost incurred by Landlord in enforcing the provisions of this Article 2 or as a result of Tenant's breach hereof (including, without limitation, any increase in insurance premiums resulting from Tenant's sue).

-2.3 Compliance with Permits.
+- 2.1 Uses.
+The Premises shall be used only for any legal uses, as approved by the City of Las Vegas and State of Nevada. - 2.2 Limitation on Uses.
+Tenant shall not use or occupy the Premises, or permit the use or occupancy of the Premises, in any manner or for any purpose which: (a) would violate any State of City law or regulation of any governmental authority, or the provisions of any applicable governmental permit or recorded document; (b) would adversely affect or render more expensive any fire or other insurance maintained by Landlord for the Building or any of its contents; (c) might impair or interfere with any of the services and systems of the Building, including without limitation, the Building's electrical, mechanical, fire and life safety, structural, plumbing, heating, ventilation and air conditioning systems (collectively, the "Building Systems") or the janitorial, security and building maintenance services (collectively, the "Service Facilities"); (d) would injure or annoy, or obstruct or interfere with the rights of other tenants or occupants of the Building or impair the appearance of the Building or be prejudicial to the business or reputation of Landlord or the Premises; or (e) is not compatible with the existing use of the Building by other tenants.
+Further, Tenant's business machines and mechanical equipment which cause vibration or noise that may be transmitted to the Building structure or beyond the Premises shall be installed, maintained and used by Tenant so as to eliminate such vibration or noise.
+Tenant shall reimburse Landlord for any cost incurred by Landlord in enforcing the provisions of this Article 2 or as a result of Tenant's breach hereof (including, without limitation, any increase in insurance premiums resulting from Tenant's suse). - 2.3 Compliance with Permits.
 Tenant shall procure and maintain any license or permit required for the lawful conduct of its business or other activity on the Premises, submit such license or permit for inspection by Landlord if so requested, and comply at all times with all terms and conditions thereof.
 The lease of the Premises shall be subject to all statutes, laws, ordinances and regulations applicable from time to time to the use, occupancy or possession of the Premises.